 Nearly 10,000 people in the UK are diagnosed with pancreatic cancer every year.

 That’s why not only do we want as many people as possible to know about their pancreas but also what the symptoms of pancreatic cancer are.

-If you can spare just one minute, please watch the video below.
 If you are worried about any of these symptoms of pancreatic cancer, go to your GP.